[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 tl;dr skip to “HONORABLE MENTION” section and get those two (2) things.

-hello everyone. this comment is an addendum for keyboard and mouse AND / OR full mouse controls for OTHER sim racing games, e.g. richard burns rally (RBR), DiRT Rally, EA SPORTS WRC, Assetto Corsa (AC), iRacing, Forza Horizon, Gran Turismo, Project CARS, Automobilista, Farming Simulator, EA SPORTS F1, Bus Driver Simulator, SnowRunner, MudRunner, Wreckfest, MS Flight Simulator (or VATSIM), Euro Truck Simulator (although it already has a built-in mouse control) or even something else!
+hello everyone. this comment is an addendum for keyboard and mouse AND / OR full mouse controls for OTHER sim racing games, e.g. Richard Burns Rally (RBR), DiRT Rally (2.0), EA SPORTS WRC, Assetto Corsa (AC), iRacing, Forza Horizon, Gran Turismo, Project CARS, Automobilista, Farming Simulator, Trackmania, Bus Driver Simulator, My Summer Car, SnowRunner, MudRunner, Wreckfest, MS Flight Simulator (or VATSIM), X-Plane, DCS World, War Thunder (simulator battles, though mouse controls are present, they are absolute - when you probably want relative controls), Euro Truck Simulator (AFAIK only has mouse steering) and even casual games, such as “grand theft auto” (SAMP, MTA, GTA Connected, GTA Online, etc.) and EA SPORTS F1 (at least their tyre simulation is better than beamNG’s) or something else that is not even a racing game!

-due to there being absolutely ZERO, NADA, NIL guides, tutorials or instructions on the internet (cos they all are utter ■■■■■■■■ and misleading, especially youtube ones) on how to set up a proper, full mouse and / or keyboard AND mouse controls in RBR - where -X/+X left & right is mouse steering; -Y/+Y & -Z/+Z are mouse throttle and brake (50%/50%) controlled by the vertical Y axis, without any additional button pressed or held, - i have decided to create my own guide for future reference and crazy people alike who want to control a vehicle in a videogame with a mouse. my guide could be an absolute slop, but hey, i tried my best. this post will be updated for a short while. remember, windows SUCKS and it is impossible to avoid this mess. extreme yapping below!
+due to there being absolutely ■■■■ all information, guides, tutorials or instructions on the internet (cos they all are utter ■■■■■■■■ and misleading, especially youtube ones - no one is going to watch your youtube tutorial, mate) on how to set up a proper, FULL mouse OR keyboard AND mouse controls in RBR, - for example, where -X/+X left & right is mouse steering; -Y/+Y & -Z/+Z are mouse throttle and brake (50%/50%) controlled by the vertical Y axis, without any additional button pressed or held, - i have decided to create my own guide for future reference and crazy people alike who want to control a vehicle in a videogame with a mouse. my guide could be an absolute slop, but hey, i tried my best. remember, windows SUCKS and it is impossible to avoid this mess. extreme yapping below!

 trivia (optional):